rjbombardi/HCF_CFSv2/README.md

 # HCF_CFSv2
+# The Heated Condensation Framework (HCF) convective trigger function implemented into the CFSv2 model.

 The bcltrigger.f is a subroutine that calculates the Heathed Condensation Framework (HCF; Tawfik et al. 2014,2015a,b) trigger as published in Bombardi et al. (2016).